canerceliktas/nrf5_BLE_Services_and-Characteristics_with_Peripheral/README.md

 This project uses these features ; BLE GAP, GATT, Services and Characteristics, Serial UART, SAADC, TIMER and GPIO

-I used the tutorials on Nordic DevZone.
+I used Advertising, Services, Characteristics and Timer tutorials on Nordic DevZone.
 Here is the link https://devzone.nordicsemi.com/nordic/

 I created two services and three characteristics.